cbonello/flutter_app_intents/example/counter/README.md

 # Counter App Intents Example

 This example demonstrates **action-based App Intents** using a simple counter application.
-It shows how to execute specific app functions through Siri voice commands and iOS shortcuts.
+It shows how to execute specific app functions through Siri voice commands (iOS) and Google Assistant (Android).

 ## Features Demonstrated